manish-vi/Netflix-Movie-Recommendation/README.md

 <pre>
 For a given movie and user we need to predict the rating would be given by him/her to the movie.
-The given problem is a Recommendation problem
-It can also seen as a Regression problem
+The given problem is a Recommendation problem.
+It can also be seen as a Regression problem
 </pre>

 <h3> 2.2.2 Performance metric </h3>